BoldContacts/boldcontacts-mobile-app-for-apple/README.md

 The buttons are purposefully far apart, to help people see them better, and to help people be able to tap each button separately.

-## Roadmap

-BoldContacts is currently doing beta testing of the iOS app, and working on testing code.
-If you would like a beta testing invitation, and you have a current iPhone or iPad, then please email joel@joelparkerhenderson.com.

-Next up we are creating an Android version.

-Future ideas:

-* Add hardware buttons.
-For example add two cheap generic BLE buttons: 'next contact' with wraparound, and 'call now' that automatically starts a video call.
-This means the phone can be docked, and the person can skip any the steps of phone unlocking, or fingerprint reading, or accessibily taps.
-This also means the photo can be full screen.

-* Water-proofing and drop-proofing.
-Imagine holding a drink in your hand, having hand tremors, forgetting about your drink, then trying to tap your phone-- which makes you spill your drink, then drop your phone.
-We want ways to help this.

 ## Setup

 The first time you launch BoldContats, you will see an Apple iOS prompt that asks for you to approve this access.